LouiseIris/AppProject/README.md

 * fill in ingredients MVP
 * autocomplete ingredients search
 * order found recipes with recipes that use the filled in ingredients the most on top
-* save recipe
+* save recipe MVP
-* add ingredient to grocerylist
+* add ingredient to grocerylist MVP
-* list saved recipes
+* list saved recipes MVP
-* list ingredients that need to be bought
+* list ingredients that need to be bought MVP
-* filter recipes by course, allergies, preperation time
+* filter recipes by course, cuisine, allergies, preperation time MVP
 * get points for ingredients that are not spilled
 * leaderboard with most environmentally conscious persons
 * daily recipe suggestion based on earlier used recipes